 At the bottom of the stairs, she found her husband raising up a tarp that covered a number of large crates.
 “I told you earlier, honey,” he said.
 “I wanted to make sure none of the old equipment was damaged.”

 “Yeah, we are serious,” Mal explained.
 “I mean, with both Charley and Hank in town and planning to stick around long-term, it makes sense to put this stuff to use.
 The gym equipment would be great for working out and keeping in shape.”
-He placed his hand on the gut that had been forming over the years and patted it.
+He placed his hand on the gut that had been forming over the years of being a settled-down married man and patted it.
 “You always said I could stand to do more exercise.”

 “And it wouldn’t take much to get the computers and communications back online.
 Dick made sure these things were simple to set up and use.”

 Karen crossed her arms.
 “Use them how, exactly?”
 She emphasized the last two words.

 Mal smiled.
 “After last night, we all were talking and think it would be a great idea to put back together Titans West.”

 He looked at her for a second, noticing her expression and stance.
 He moved over and gave her a big hug.
 “I recognize that look, Mrs. Duncan.
 Trust me, it will all work out just fine.”
 He gave her a big squeeze.
 “Have I ever steered you wrong?”

 Mal interrupted her before she can start listing places and dates.
 “Besides, you always did look sexy in that Bumblebee costume of yours.”
 He began to grin and dropped his right hand to give her butt a little squeeze.
 He leaned in to nibble on her ear.